mhagstrand/slate/source/includes/_api_CRUD_gift_certificates.md

 #### <span class="jumptarget"> Read-only Properties </span>

 The following properties of the gift certificate are read-only.
-If one or more of these properties are included in the request, it will be rejected.
+If one or more of these properties are included in the request, it will be rejected:

+* id
+* order_id
+* template

 #### <span class="jumptarget"> Requirements </span>